chtourou2emeInfoD/mini-projet-technologiesWEB/README.md

 ## Developer

-This code is devoloped by Khaldoun CHTOUROU during the "TP" sessions and mini project
+This project is devoloped by Khaldoun CHTOUROU during the "TP" sessions and mini project
 at National School of Engineers of Carthage(ENICARthage) 2020-2021 and supervised by
 Mr Walid SAAD, a Cloud and Modern IT Consultant, Assistant Professor; PhD in Computer Science.